MAISON STEPHAN

 Winemaking

-Hand-harvested grapes are vinified whole bunch sans soufre in tank with the same natural winemaking philosophy as the Côte-Rôtie, yet released in the spring after six months of ageing (also in stainless steel).
+Hand-harvested grapes are vinified whole bunch sans soufre in tank with the same natural winemaking philosophy as the Côte-Rôtie, yet released in the spring after 8 months of ageing in concrete tanks.
 Average production for this wine is currently capped at 10,000 bottles.

 Côte-Rotie, Les Binardes